ShichenHuang0423/BACF_HMC/README.md

 ### Citation

-If you find the code and dataset useful in your research, please consider citing:
+If you find the code useful in your research, please consider citing:

 ```
 @article{